 When repotting the plant, start by filling the pot a third of the way up with fresh soil to the pot.
 “That way it has room for all the new roots to grow,” says Greene.
 “How much soil you add is often a guessing game, but you can always add more.”

-3. Inspect and loosen up the roots
+3. Inspect, loosen up, and prune the roots

 “Once it comes out of the [old] pot, you can inspect the roots and you can see that it’s perfectly in this cylinder shape, and ideally we want to untangle the roots so that it can grow out,” says Greene.
 “Roots can be kind of delicate, so you don’t want to pull too much.
 You can use your fingers to get rid of as much soil as you possibly can without disrupting the system.
 The reason we’re getting rid of soil is because we’re replacing it with new soil.”

-4. Put your plant in its new home
+4. Put your plant in its new home and water it lightly

 “After filling the pot to the base with fresh potting soil, place the root ball on top in the center.
 You need to make sure the surface of the root ball is below the rim so it’s covered sufficiently with soil,” says Spanger.
 “Once it’s correctly positioned in the pot, gently place soil around and over the roots, giving them the ability to move and grow.”